traefik/traefik/docs/content/middlewares/headers.md

 ### `sslRedirect`

+!!! warning

+    Deprecated in favor of [EntryPoint redirection](../routing/entrypoints.md#redirection) or the [RedirectScheme middleware](./redirectscheme.md).

 The `sslRedirect` only allow HTTPS requests when set to `true`.

 ### `sslTemporaryRedirect`

+!!! warning

+    Deprecated in favor of [EntryPoint redirection](../routing/entrypoints.md#redirection) or the [RedirectScheme middleware](./redirectscheme.md).

 Set `sslTemporaryRedirect` to `true` to force an SSL redirection using a 302 (instead of a 301).

 ### `sslHost`

+!!! warning

+    Deprecated in favor of the [RedirectRegex middleware](./redirectregex.md).

 The `sslHost` option is the host name that is used to redirect HTTP requests to HTTPS.